 Zeiss-Werke in the East German town of Jena built the telescope in 1908.
 It is in the 51-Meter-high tower.
 This allows the twelve-ton telescope possible to magnify the moon up to 600 times.

-Bahnhofstrasse is directly in front of the train station on the other side of Landesmuseum.
-It is only 1 minute by foot.
+Bahnhofstrasse is directly in front of the train station on the other side of the Landesmuseum.
+It is only 1 minute on foot.

-On this 1.4 kilometer-long street, we find luxury labels such as Louis Vuitton, Gucci, Cartier, Prada, Burberry, and more.
-We also have popular high street brands such as H&M and Mango.
-The shops range from jewelers, luxury watches, clothes, and more.
+On this 1.4-kilometer-long street, we find luxury labels such as Louis Vuitton, Gucci, Cartier, Prada, Burberry, and more.
+We also have popular high-street brands such as H&M and Mango.
+The shops range from jewelers to luxury watches, clothes, and more.

 During the Christmas season, Bahnhofstrasse is also lined up with pretty night lights.

 Most shops are open on weekdays from 9:00 AM to 8:00 PM, and Saturdays from 9:00 AM to 6:00 PM.
 However, each shop has its own opening hours.
 It is best to check directly with the store regarding its opening hours.